How to Become a Teacher in Connecticut

 Core Academic Skills Exam

-The Core Academic Skills exam is required for certification in all areas and consists of three separate subtests in Reading, Math, and Writing.
+The Praxis Core is required for certification in all areas and consists of three separate subtests in Reading, Math, and Writing.
 Candidates must pass all 3 subtests in order to earn certification.
 They can take the subtests separately or together.

-The Reading subtest covers topics such as integration of knowledge and ideas, key ideas and details, and craft, structure, and language skills.
-The Math subtest covers topics such as algebra, geometry, statistics, probability, and data interpretation.
-The Writing subtest covers topics such as text types and purposes as well as candidates' ability to write a well-crafted essay.
+The Reading test covers topics such as integration of knowledge and ideas, key ideas and details, and craft, structure, and language skills.
+The Praxis Math Core test covers topics such as algebra, geometry, statistics, probability, and data interpretation.
+The Praxis Core Writing test covers topics such as text types and purposes as well as candidates' ability to write a well-crafted essay.

 Math and Reading are selected-response while the Writing subtest is a mixture of selected and constructed-response, with two 30-minute essays.
 The Core Academic Skills exam may be used as an entrance exam for educator preparation programs.

-The Elementary Education: Multiple Subjects exam is suitable for those wishing to teach grades 1-6 and consists of multiple subject areas since many teachers in these grade levels teach more than one subject.
+The Praxis Elementary Education Multiple Subjects is suitable for those wishing to teach grades 1-6 and consists of multiple subject areas since many teachers in these grade levels teach more than one subject.
 The subtests of this exam include Reading and Language Arts, Mathematics, Social Studies, and Science.
 The Reading and Language Arts subtest covers topics such as reading, writing, speaking, and listening.

 The Mathematics subtest covers topics such as algebraic thinking, geometry, data, measurement, statistics, and numbers and operations.
 The Social Studies subtest covers topics such as geography, world history, economics, and U.S. history, government, and citizenship.
 The Science subtest covers earth, life, and physical science.
-Candidates must pass each subtest in order to pass the exam as a whole, with the option of taking the subtests together or separately.
+Candidates must obtain the Praxis passing scores for each subtest in order to pass the exam as a whole, with the option of taking the subtests together or separately.

 Middle School Education and Secondary Education